claudio-tortorelli/lettera22/README.md

 of published texts.
 A portable version of the well-known Notepad ++ (npp) editor is integrated in the package, to support the text writing and contextual start of the tools.

-Actually no sources are provided but you can download and test current binary version.
+From version 2019.12 sources are available.
+Moreover you can download and test current binary version.

-Sorry but no translated documentation is currently ready: the tool is meant for Italian writers ;) I supplied an "hello world" in the Wiki to give a basic overview of the software.
+Sorry but no translated documentation is currently ready: the tool is currently meant for italian writers ;) I supplied an "hello world" in the Wiki to give a basic overview of the software.

 Links